WHEN YOU RETURN

 3. Seek Out Resources

-Having a hard time trying to market your study abroad experience or unsure where it belongs on your resume?
+Having a hard time trying to market your education abroad experience or unsure where it belongs on your resume?

 Counseling & Testing Center